 The gift of a mother’s love

-Twenty-five years ago, I worked for Walt Disney World as a Sr. Show Producer for Corporate Meetings.
+In the 1980s and 1990s, I worked for Walt Disney World as a Sr. Show Producer for Corporate Presentations and Marketing Events.
 Barely thirty years old, lots of dreams ahead of me.
-By this time, I not only worked for Disney full-time, but I’d already started a few corporations with some friends.
-Integreted Innovations, Inc. introduced a product that synchronized fireworks at Disney to music in the Epcot Showcase Lagoon show and was used by the National Film Board of Canada to synchronize language translations for films, and was a consultant to a handful of clients in Orlando for their IT/technology needs, including a project code-named “Interact” which would have provided real-time information on everything there was to do in Central Florida and other major cities around the country.
-Still to be dreamed, at that time, were two other companies I would lead, Blue Moon Interactive, Inc. and Industrial Artistry, Inc., both involved with the Internet and digital media projects.
+By this time, I not only worked for Disney full-time, but I’d already started a few companies with some friends.
+Integrated Innovations, Inc. introduced a product that synchronized fireworks at Disney to music in the Epcot Showcase Lagoon show and helped the National Film Board of Canada synchronize language translations for films.
+I was a consultant to a handful of clients in Orlando for their IT/technology needs, including a project code-named “Interact” which would have provided real-time information on everything there was to do in Central Florida and other major cities around the country, prior to having the ability to do this from your cell phone.
+Still to be dreamed were two other companies I would lead, Blue Moon Interactive, Inc. and Industrial Artistry, Inc., both involved with the Internet and digital media projects.

-How could a twenty-something-year-old kid have started three legitimate corporations!?
-Not to mention a few, non-corporate DBAs, providing services like voice-mail for small businesses before it was available on every cell phone!
-I have to contribute a lot of this early success and drive to my mom.
+How could a twenty-something-year-old kid have started these legitimate companies!?
+Not to mention a few other DBAs, providing services like voice-mail for small businesses before it was available on every cell phone!
+I have to contribute a lot of this early success and drive to my mom (and dad).
 If there was one person in my life who (a) never gave up on me, (b) always put up with my crap, and (c) always was my biggest fan, I’d have to say it was my mom.
-When my mom passed away, she was only 55 years old; I am 56 years old as I write this, and three months away from being 57.
-Who would have thought, when I was in my early twenties that I’d be saying goodbye to my mom just ten years later.
-Afterall, I was still in that “ten-feet tall, bulletproof” mindset when I got the call from my brother that all was not well in parentville (yeah, made up word – spell-checker is freaking out).
+When my mom passed away, she was only 55 years old.
+Who would have thought, when I was in my early twenties, that I’d be saying goodbye to my mom just ten years later?
+After all, I was still in that “ten-feet tall, bulletproof” mindset when I got the call from my brother that all was not well in parentville (yeah, made up word – spell-checker is freaking out).

 So, let’s go back and look at what kind of mom my mother was to me in my early years.

-At this point, 1960’s convention was to place a preemie in an incubator with heat and pure oxygen, since the lungs hadn’t fully formed.
-For me, the nurses in the neo-natal ward decided that the ugly, tiny, purple baby was cute; they decided to hold me, cuddle me, rock me, and walk with me, using their own body heat to keep me warm.
-Now, it is understood, the use of these techniques (the pure oxygen environment) can cause many complications including cerebral palsy, blindness, crippling side-effects, etc.
+Convention in the early 1960s was to place a “preemie” in an incubator with heat and pure oxygen, since the lungs hadn’t fully formed.
+For me, the nurses in the neo-natal ward decided that the ugly, tiny, purple baby was cute, and they held me, cuddled me, rocked me, and walked with me, using their own body heat to keep me warm.

-- Really cool parents, who, against the recommendations, decided to keep me.
+- Really cool parents who, against the recommendations, decided against abortion.

 Some more stuff I’ve learned from my parents:

 - Things aren’t always what they seem to be.
-Even though things sometimes seem really tough, don’t give in to the whims of those without the wisdom and experience to stay the course.
-If my parents listen to the recommendations, I would have been aborted out of convenience.
+Even though things sometimes seem tough, don’t give in to whims without taking time to explore the wisdom and experience to stay the course.

-- Even though guarding the safety of your kids can sometimes hurt really bad, keep on doing it.
+- Even though guarding the safety of your kids can sometimes hurt, keep on doing it.
 It’s often easier to be your child’s best friend, but realistically speaking, they have lots of best friends, but only two parents.
 Who’s gonna take care of them if you don’t!?

 - Know when to let go, and when to hold close.
-I can’t tell you how many times I stated, “but my friends…,” only to be followed by “but we aren’t your friend’s parents,” would resound from our home.
-Parents need to be stubborn when ideals and values are involved, but when the other end of the deal is a scrapped kneed; learn to just let go!
+I can’t tell you how many times I started a sentence with, “But my friends…,” only to hear my parents say, “We aren’t your friend’s parents.”
+Parents need to be stubborn when ideals and values are involved, but when the other end of the deal is a scraped kneed; learn to just let go!

 So, remember I worked for Disney until after my mom’s death, so all she ever knew was that her son worked for Disney, and she was so proud and excited about that.
-She would tell people I lived in Florida, worked in Italy, often had dinner in the UK, France, Mexico, Norway, Japan, Germany, and, of course, the United States.
-Ironically, she wasn’t lying figuratively and literally; Epcot Center (back then) and travel for the company fulfilled all of her claims.
+She would tell people I lived in Florida, worked in Italy, often had dinner in the UK, Germany, Japan, France, Mexico, Norway, and, of course, the United States.
+Ironically, she wasn’t lying, figuratively and literally; Epcot Center (back then) and actual frequent travel to other countries fulfilled all of her claims.

 My mom wasn’t perfect, but the gift of a mother’s love… there’s no power like it on this earth!